Frequent Questions

 Executive Order 85 and ISU settlements:

 In 2014, Governor Branstad issued Executive Order 85 (EO85) to increase accountability, openness and transparency in state government.
 The Order requires that state personnel settlements, including ISU personnel settlements, be posted in a location easily available to the public.
 Additionally, no personnel settlement agreements shall contain any confidentiality provision.
 All ISU employee settlements covered by EO85 will be subject to review by the Office of General Counsel, University Human Resources, the President, the Iowa Attorney General and the Board of Regents.
 EO85 includes settlements where a severance or monetary payment is made in connection with litigation, resignation, external agency complaints, formal disciplinary procedures, AFSCME grievances (settled beyond step 1), GRIP settlements, or internal discrimination complaints.
 EO85 does not cover non-settlements (e.g. performance evaluations, actions plans, etc.) nor does it apply to Worker's Comp settlements or retirement agreements under incentive programs.
-To discuss how EO85 could affect ISU settlements, contact the Office of General Counsel.
+To discuss how EO85 could affect ISU settlements, contact our office.

 What to do if your department would like to hire at attorney: